 Blaze Fast-Fire’d Pizza

 Pizza lovers will enjoy a visit to this popular chain pizza restaurant.
 Choose your toppings as you go through the line, and then your pizza will be finished in about three minutes.
-These are personal-sized pizzas, so each family member can choose their own toppings.
+Blaze Pizza offers personal-sized pizzas, so each family member can choose their toppings.

 Chicken Guy!, from Celebrity Chef Guy Fieri, is a quick-service restaurant located in the Town Center.
 Here, you’ll find all sorts of chicken entrees with over 20 different styles of house-made sauces.

 Planning to see a movie at Disney Springs?
 The AMC Theater offers dine-in, where you can have food and beverages delivered directly to your theater seat while you watch the latest blockbuster.

 Splitsville Luxury Lanes

 Splitsville Luxury Lanes isn’t just a bowling alley at Disney Springs.
 There’s also the Splitsville Dining Room, which offers sushi, sandwiches, salads, pizza, appetizers, and more.
 You’ll need to reserve dining and bowling separately, so plan in advance.

 The Polite Pig